Authored by the expert who managed and guided the team behind the Austria Property Pack

 What’s the biggest ownership mistake foreigners make in Vienna right now?

-The single biggest ownership mistake foreigners make in Vienna is assuming that signing the purchase contract or paying the seller means they already own the property.
+The biggest mistake foreigners make in Vienna is believing that signing the purchase contract means they already own the property.

 Get fresh and reliable information about the market in Vienna